Warren O. Eaton

-Retired university professor interested in career choice, baby milestones, American expat issues, family, conversation, walking, newspapers, spectator sports, cappuccinos, yoga, New Zealand, and the beauty and tragedy of the human condition.
+Retired university professor interested in career choice, job hunting, baby milestones, American expat issues, family, conversation, walking, newspapers, spectator sports, cappuccinos, yoga, and the beauty and tragedy of the human condition.

 Biography